Deebo Samuel didn’t fit in anywhere. So he now plays everywhere.

 So what is Shanahan to do?
 He has inverted Martz’s Faulk concept, which actually reduced how often Faulk absorbed the punishing hits that are now known to dramatically shorten the careers of NFL running backs.
 Samuel has taken on a dramatic increase in contact, becoming a centerpiece of San Francisco’s power rushing attack.
 In playoff wins against Dallas and Green Bay, Samuel had a season-high 10 carries in each game, along with three catches in each.
 He was beaten up after both, but San Francisco also advanced.
 For now, the coach says, the answer is to limit Samuel’s practice participation rather than his Sunday snaps.

-“The more you get hit, of course, the more it's a sacrifice,” the 49ers coach said this week.
-“And the more handoffs we give him, the more passes he catches, he's going to take some hits.
+“The more you get hit, of course, the more it’s a sacrifice,” Shanahan said this week.
+“And the more handoffs we give him, the more passes he catches, he’s going to take some hits.
 But Deebo has handled it well.
-He's one of the main reasons we're here, and I think it's one of the things that's given him the opportunity to be one of the best players in the NFL.
+He’s one of the main reasons we’re here, and I think it’s one of the things that’s given him the opportunity to be one of the best players in the NFL.
 So the more you do that, the more risks there is.
 But I think our team and Deebo are very happy how far he’s taken us here so far.”

 Hodge says Samuel wants the carries, the catches, the punishment.
 He’s a competitor, the high school coach says, always has been — even if those who care about him are just as captivated by his play as alarmed by it.

 On Saturday before the game in Green Bay, Hodge says he spent a few minutes at the team hotel catching up with Samuel.
-They talked about how rare it is to be new, or even different, in football.
+They talked about how rare it is to be new or even different in football.
 How unusual it is for one player to unlock an entire offense.

 “You're doing stuff that hasn't really been done in the modern age of football, ever,” Hodge says he told Samuel.
 “If it's important and it's a kick return, you’re back there.
 If it's a pass play and it's important, you're back there.
 You're changing the NFL right now.”